-At this time, however, we don’t know if Disney will make the Single Rider option available with the attraction immediately at the opening.
+At this time, however, the Single Rider option is not available.
+This sometimes happens when Disney opens new rides.
 Rise of the Resistance for example in Galaxy’s Edge did not open with a Single Rider option because of the high demand for the ride.

-One thing to keep in mind anyway when they do start using the Single Rider Line is that guests riding with this option get sent through the FastPass line.
-That means probably some of the queue is going to get skipped and you won’t get the whole experience.
-We suggest when it does open that you go through the line the first time normally, and then use the single rider option for times after that.
+When they do start using the Single Rider Line, guests riding with this option get sent through the FastPass line.
+That means some of the queue is going to get skipped, but not a whole lot and you pretty much get the whole experience.
+We still suggest that you go through the line the first time normally, and then use the single rider option for times after that.

 Does it Have Rider Switch?

-Pretty much all Disney World attractions have the Rider Switch option, and we expect Mickey and Minnie’s Runaway Railway to be the same.
+Pretty much all Disney World attractions have the Rider Switch option, and Mickey and Minnie’s Runaway Railway does also.

 If you aren’t familiar with what it is, it basically allows riders to take turns riding an attraction (most likely for one to stay back with a small child), and not have to wait in line two full times.

 Guests wanting to use Rider Switch will have to send one person through the ride queue for Mickey and Minnie’s Runaway Railway, who then can bring back a voucher for the second rider.
-Single Riders will most likely enter through the FastPass+ queue, which shouldn’t be very long.
+Single Riders enter through the FastPass+ queue, which shouldn’t be very long.

-We don’t know yet if guests using accessibility devices will be sent through a different queue or if the standard queue accommodates them, but they can ride the attraction.
+After the attraction pre-show guests using accessibility devices will be sent through a different queue to board the attraction.

-- One thing to keep in mind is that they will have to transfer out of their accessibility device to ride the ride.
+- One thing to keep in mind is that they will have to transfer out of their accessibility device to ride the attraction.

 Just speak with the nearest Cast Member as soon as you get in line and they will accommodate you.